 - Math 10 or Accounting 11 or equivalent

 - Communications 11 or equivalent

-Applicants without proof of the Math and English as listed above may write the SRA to meet the Admission Requirements.
+- Applicants without proof of the Math or English as listed above may write the Student Readiness Assessment (SRA) to meet the Admission Requirements.
 Students looking to investigate this option should consult an Academic Advisor.

-Applicants are recommended to have a strong working knowledge of personal computer applications and a keyboarding proficiency of at least 20 net words per minute.
+Applicants are recommended to have a strong working knowledge of personal computer applications and a keyboarding proficiency of at least 20 words per minute (WPM).

 Need help meeting these requirements.
 Check out our Academic Upgrading options.

 Previous Coursework Credit

 Students with previous work experience and/or have taken similar courses through CNC Continuing Education or other post-secondary institutions may be eligible to receive advance course credit up to a maximum of 4 courses.
 Students looking to investigate these options should consult the Continuing Education Business Program Coordinator or an Academic Advisor to initiate a review by the appropriate Education Administrator.

 As a value-add for students in CNC’s ABT and Bookkeeping programs, the following advance course credits have been established.

 - ABTA-100 will be given credit for BOOK-101 and BOOK-103.